SUSE/scf/README.md

 # Disclaimer

-Though fissile has been around for a few years now and it's containerization technology is fairly stable.
-Deploying directly to kubernetes however is relatively new, as is the OpenSUSE stack and stemcell.
-This means that things are liable to break as we continue development, for sure links and where things are hosted are still in flux.
+Fissile has been around for a few years now and its containerization technology is fairly stable; however deploying directly to kubernetes is relatively new, as is the OpenSUSE stack and stemcell.
+This means that things are liable to break as we continue development.
+Specifically links and where things are hosted are still in flux and will most likely break.

 For development testing we've mainly been targeting the following so they should be a known working quantity: